jlong4223/JS-ruby-basics-practice/README.md

-# Javascript, Ruby and some Swift
+# Javascript and Ruby Practice

 This is a place that I go to practice code challenges and keep the basics fresh.